tj/node-s3-policy/Readme.md

  - `name` restrict key to prefix [""]
  - `type` restrict content-type prefix [""]
  - `length` max size restriction
+ *  - `conditions` an optional Array of custom "conditions" to include in the policy

 An object with `.signature` and `.policy` is returned.